Smart Growth and Equitable Development

 This blog discusses actions and ideas that communities and individuals are using to advance environmental justice.
 Several posts (e.g., Creating a Green Urban Oasis, Dr. King's Dream and Environmental Justice, Strong Leaders Matter, Are You Getting the Basic Amenities Your Taxes Paid for, and A Breath of Fresh Air After 35 Years) address smart growth issues.

-- New Partners for Smart Growth Conference/Equitable Development Workshop : This annual conference, cosponsored by EPA, focuses on building safe, healthy, equitable, and prosperous communities.
+- New Partners for Smart Growth Conference Exit: Annual conference, cosponsored by EPA, that focuses on building safe, healthy, equitable, and prosperous communities.
 The conference features a one-day equitable development workshop on the intersection between smart growth and environmental justice issues.

 Technical Assistance Reports

-EPA's Office of Sustainable Communities conducts technical assistance projects through the Smart Growth Implementation Assistance, Greening America’s Capitals, and Building Blocks for Sustainable Communities programs, as well as ad hoc assistance, to help tribes, states, regions, and communities find solutions to development-related challenges.
-Some of the projects that have paid particular attention to equitable development issues include:
+EPA's Office of Sustainable Communities conducts technical assistance projects through the Smart Growth Implementation Assistance, Greening America’s Communities (formerly Greening America's Capitals), Building Blocks for Sustainable Communities, and Local Foods, Local Places programs, as well as ad hoc assistance, to help tribes, states, regions, and communities find solutions to development-related challenges.
+Some projects that have paid particular attention to equitable development issues include:

-- Equitable Redevelopment of Petroleum Brownfields for Zuni Pueblo and Other Tribal Communities (PDF) (64 pp, 1.5MB, About PDF) (2013): EPA worked with the Zuni Environmental Protection Program to develop a step-by-step guide to redeveloping petroleum brownfields sites.
+- Equitable Redevelopment of Petroleum Brownfields for Zuni Pueblo and Other Tribal Communities (2013): EPA worked with the Zuni Environmental Protection Program to develop a step-by-step guide to redeveloping petroleum brownfields sites.
 The guide focuses on three sites on Zuni Pueblo in New Mexico but provides information useful to tribes nationwide.

 - Montgomery, Alabama (2012): This Greening America's Capitals project developed design options for a segment of the Selma to Montgomery National Historic Trail as it runs through a historic, diverse neighborhood.
 The design options would also improve the lives of the residents along the trail by providing sidewalks, bicycle paths, street lighting, and trees.